Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 2. Click the *Change status to* drop-down list in the editing toolbar and select the desired status.
 The following statuses are displayed:
   - **Active**
     The offer is active.
-It is displayed on the marketplace, where it can be sold.
+It is displayed in the marketplace, where it can be sold.
   - **Inactive**
     The offer is inactive.
-It is not longer displayed on the marketplace and thus cannot be sold anymore.
+It is not longer displayed in the marketplace and thus cannot be sold anymore.
   - **Not available**
     The offer is deleted from the marketplace.
     The *Change offer status* confirmation window is displayed.
 If the variant status of the selected offer equals **Master offer**, an additional toggle is displayed within the confirmation window.